waqarmumtaz369/drive-safe/README.md

 To create a virtual environment, follow these steps:

     ```bash
-    # Install virtualenv if you don't have it
+    # Create virtual environment if you don't have it
     python -m venv venv

     # Activate the virtual environment (Windows)